GES

 Panchayats and Centrally Sponsored Schemes

-Panchayats are critical implementing agencies for several major centrally sponsored schemes.
-Under MGNREGA (Mahatma Gandhi National Rural Employment Guarantee Act, 2005), the Gram Panchayat is responsible for preparing a shelf of projects, executing works, and maintaining muster rolls — at least 50% of MGNREGA works must be executed through Gram Panchayats.
-The Gram Sabha plays a key role in approving the list of beneficiaries and conducting social audits of MGNREGA works.
-Under the PM Awas Yojana (Gramin), panchayats assist in beneficiary identification through Socio-Economic Caste Census (SECC) data verification.
-Under the Swachh Bharat Mission (Gramin), Gram Panchayats are responsible for ensuring open-defecation-free status and solid waste management.
-The National Rural Drinking Water Programme (Jal Jeevan Mission) assigns implementation responsibility to Gram Panchayats and Village Water & Sanitation Committees.
-The 15th Finance Commission recommended significant grants to panchayats conditional on reforms including publication of audited accounts and improvement in own-source revenue.
-Despite these mandates, the "parallel body" problem persists — many schemes create separate implementation structures (like District Rural Development Agencies, project management units, and special purpose vehicles) that bypass elected panchayats, undermining the constitutional intent of the 73rd Amendment.
+Panchayats implement several major schemes.
+MGNREGA: Gram Panchayat prepares projects, executes works, maintains muster rolls — at least 50% of works must go through Gram Panchayats.
+Gram Sabha approves beneficiary lists and conducts social audits.
+PM Awas Yojana (Gramin): panchayats verify SECC data for beneficiary identification.
+Swachh Bharat Mission (Gramin): Gram Panchayats ensure open-defecation-free status and waste management.
+Jal Jeevan Mission: implementation responsibility assigned to Gram Panchayats and Village Water Committees.
+15th Finance Commission recommended significant panchayat grants conditional on reforms — audited accounts, own-source revenue improvement.
+Despite these mandates, the "parallel body" problem persists — DRDAs, project management units, and SPVs bypass elected panchayats.

 Nyaya Panchayats and Dispute Resolution